yosefrow/prometheus-docker-demo/README.md

 2. copy .env.example to .env and configure it by exposing available ports, etc.
 3. run `./build.sh` from the terminal.
 If you do not create a .env file, .env.example will be used

+The Grafana main dashboard can be reached by visiting the url of the service ie. http://localhost:3000 by default.

+The default user and admin are

+- User: admin
+- Password: 1234

+The default Test dashboard is named "Test Dashboard"

 When you are finished testing, you can purge the volumes that have been created by this demo by running `./purge.sh`

 # Architecture